benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - Advantage : The computation time is is greatly reduced.
 - Drawback  : You do not have access to all the internal comments of the functions.

-## How to use your custom configuration file :
-- Open "CTCR_Shape_Functions/Write_Config.m"
-- Change the parameters you want
-- Set the folder "Generalized-Compliance-Computation-for-Continuum-Robots" as the Matlab workspace
-- Run "Write_Config(<your_config_name>)" in the Matlab terminal
-- Change the line n°42 of the "main.m" (or "main_cpp.m") as "name = '<your_config_name>' ;
-- Run "main.m" (or "main_cpp.m")

 ## Configuration files examples provided in the folder "CTCR_Config" :
 - "Demo_11"  : CTCR n°1 composed of 2 tubes
 - "Demo_12"  : CTCR n°1 with a tip external force